 Active listening has been a cornerstone in my approach to overcoming prejudice barriers.
 Effective communication hinges not just on the exchange of words but also on the understanding and interpretation of those words.

-When listening to others, I focus fully on their message rather than pre-planning my response, taking cues from Headlee (2017) who stresses the importance of this process for genuine communication.
+When listening to others, I focus fully on their message rather than pre-planning my response.
+I take cues from Headlee (2017), who stresses the importance of this process for genuine communication.

 Incorporating active listening techniques, such as paraphrasing for clarity, not interrupting, and providing feedback, I’m able to engage in more meaningful dialogues.
 These strategies not only show respect for the speaker but also prevent potential biases from tainting the conversation.